 Sheakley UniComp is a Managed Care Organization (MCO) in the State of Ohio and is a Nationally Accredited (URAC) Case Management Company.
 Tens of thousands of employers have placed their trust in us as their MCO of choice to help their injured workers get the care they need and return to work.

-Certified by the Ohio Bureau of Workers’ Compensation (OBWC) since 1997, we’ve managed over 130,000 claims.
-This has created a vast knowledge base among our trained team and we rely upon that expertise each day to serve those employers that have placed their trust in us.
+Certified by the Ohio Bureau of Workers’ Compensation (OBWC) since 1997, we’ve managed tens of thousands of claims.
+This has created a vast knowledge base among our trained team and we rely on that expertise each day to serve those employers that have placed their trust in us.

 Return to Work